wrapnuts/wrapnuts/README.md

 ```

 2. Enter “1” in main menu of Wrapnuts-cli.
 If no balance is displayed, make sure to fulfill the two requirements:
-    - Is the Nutshell-wallet connected to a mint?
+    - Is Nutshell-wallet connected to a mint?
-    - Does it have a balance?
+    - Do you have a balance?

 3. If balance is displayed, both requirements are met.
 Next, enter “2” in main menu to wrap (embed) a cashu.
 Follow instructions until wrapping process is complete.